reversi-fun/symbolic-spectre-tiles/README.md

   * shape's coordinates

-    The original JavaScript code used 28 floating-point numbers to draw a single Spectre shape, resulting in a file size of approximately 500 characters.
-Additionally, the Python code it was based on utilized 6 floating-point numbers, including affine transformation coefficients, and resulted in a file size of around 200 characters.
+    The original JavaScript code used 28 floating-point numbers to draw a single Spectre shape, resulting in a file size of approximately 500 characters.<br>
+    Additionally, the Python code it was based on utilized 6 floating-point numbers, including affine transformation coefficients, and resulted in a file size of around 200 characters.<br>
     Notably, the Python code often expressed values like cos(60 deg) = 0.5 as lengthy strings such as 0.499999999999.

     In contrast, this program generates a more compact SVG file for a single Spectre shape using only 2 floating-point numbers to represent translation (movement) and 1 integer to denote rotation angle.